venth/runtime-api-switcher/README.md

 <bean parent="osgiServiceProxy" p:serviceType="org.venth.poc.runtimeapiswitcher.api.adapter.AdaptedService" />
 ```
 In the application's code the declared service could be injected for example by @Autowire annotation.

+Issues:
+- Bundled spring cannot find any beans declared by annotations